KousikRoy-EC/RaftLabs_Intern_ass_1/README.md

-Getting started with this app.__
+Getting started with this app.<br />
-Install all the required dependencies as well as add all th ext CDN. run this command on command line i.e npm start.
+Install all the required dependencies as well as add all th ext CDN.<br />
+run this command on command line i.e npm start.<br />
-Add friend Name as User.
+Add friend Name as User.<br />
-Set the relationship between them.
+Set the relationship between them.<br />
 Then check their relationship status.